Washington DC VA Medical Center

 The Medical Center’s War Related Illness and Injury Study Center (WRIISC) is one of three centers in the nation which provides post–deployment health expertise through clinical programs, research and education.
-Veterans come from as far away as Texas and Florida for comprehensive assessments and the “outside of the box treatments” such as yoga nidra, massage, meditation, acupuncture, gardening and Qigong.
+Veterans come from as far away as Texas and Florida for comprehensive assessments and cutting-edge care.

 With over 300 active projects, the Research and Development team has had a dramatic impact on medical research.
 At the Medical Center, research is an interdisciplinary endeavor that incorporates laboratory, translational, clinical, and epidemiological studies to address multiple medical conditions, from HIV/AIDS, TB, hypertension, diabetes mellitus, heart disease, stroke, and rehabilitation medicine to chronic pain, TBI, PTSD, alcoholism, substance abuse and mental health, and age-related illnesses.